-One might consider the definition of a new era oil well as either a shale well and/or a well that is horizontally drilled and completed (Zaleski, T. E. 1991).
+One might consider the definition of a new era oil well as either a shale well and/or a well that is horizontally drilled and completed.
 With today's wells, producers are striving to get even more production from their reservoirs.
-Wells are being drilled horizontally and pumps landed anywhere from the vertical section, above the kickoff point, to severe angles well into the dogleg section, but all are typically above the perforations.
-This can commonly result in excessive gas problems such as gas locking or gas interference depending on where the pump intake is compared to the perforations.
-Fracking is being used extensively to promote higher wellbore inflow.
-This leads to an excess of frack sand and debris which will usually make its way through the downhole pump during production flow-back or pumping.
+Wells are being drilled horizontally and pumps landed anywhere from the vertical section, above the kick-off point, to severe angles well into the dogleg section but all are typically above the perforations.
+This can commonly result in excessive gas problems such as gas locking or gas interference, depending on where the pump intake is compared to the perforations.
+Fracking is being used extensively to promote higher well-bore inflow.
+This leads to an excess of frack sand and debris which will usually make its way through the down-hole pump during production flow-back or pumping.

-Once in the pump, it may start clogging the travelling and standing valves or simply accumulate inside the pump leading to a decline of pump efficiency and ultimately loss of production.
+Once in the pump, it may start clogging the traveling and standing valves or simply accumulate inside the pump, leading to a decline of pump efficiency and ultimately loss of production.

 Regardless of how a well is completed, rod pumping equipment, like other artificial lift techniques, can encounter an array of issues over its lifetime.
-These issues range from hardware failures (e.g. surface equipment failures, parted rods, worn tubing, traveling & standing valve issues, etc.) to downhole operational issues (e.g. wax buildup, gas interference, gas locking) (Uren, L.C.
-1925).
-Hardware failures can be partially mitigated with proper rod string design, diligent preventative maintenance, controlled pumping parameters, and regular monitoring but they can never be completely eliminated.
-Many of the operational issues related to the well bore are harder to avoid because they are unpredictable.
+These issues range from hardware failures (e.g. surface equipment failures, parted rods, worn tubing, traveling and standing valve issues, etc.) to down-hole operational issues (e.g. wax build-up, gas interference, gas locking).
+Hardware failures can be partially mitigated with proper rod string design, diligent preventive maintenance, controlled pumping parameters, and regular monitoring but they can never be completely eliminated.

+Many of the operational issues related to the well-bore are harder to avoid because they are unpredictable.
 Continuous monitoring and timely issue resolution are keys to minimizing the impact of these issues.

-These rod pumping issues existed in vertically drilled wells, however, with the introduction of horizontal drilling and multistage fracing the frequency and severity of these issues has increased significantly, especially in the transient phase of a well's life.
-To maintain optimum pumping conditions and minimize unplanned downtime (i.e. maximize return on investment) it is more critical than ever to have the ability to quickly identify issues as well as the capability to resolve them in a cost effective and timely manner.
+These rod pumping issues existed in vertically drilled wells.
+With the introduction of horizontal drilling and multistage fracking, the frequency and severity of rod pumping issues has increased significantly, especially in the transient phase of a well's life.
+To maintain optimum pumping conditions and minimize unplanned downtime (i.e., maximize return on investment), it is more critical than ever to have the ability to quickly identify issues as well as the capability to resolve them in a cost-effective and timely manner.
 The most common adjustments required to resolve issues are rod string velocity, rod string position and stroke length.
-This paper will focus on comparing the capabilities of pump jacks and linear hydraulic pump-jacks to control/modify these parameters and how this can be used to address common issues.
+This paper will focus on comparing the capabilities of pumpjacks and linear hydraulic pumpjacks to control/modify these parameters and how this can be used to address common issues.